dgonzdev/nyc_open_data_on_rails/docs/LOCAL_SETUP.md

 ### Docker

-Please follow VSCode's instructions for installing Docker, https://code.visualstudio.com/docs/devcontainers/containers#_installation.
+Follow VSCode's instructions for installing Docker, https://code.visualstudio.com/docs/devcontainers/containers#_installation.

 Then create a file named web-variables.env in the root folder of this project.